-Since 1941, the Chilean Navy Hydrographic and Oceanographic Service (SHOA) has established a sea level network that currently comprises 40 sea level recorders covering a long coast of more than 4000 kilometers in the mainland, as well as in some islands and the Antarctic Continent (see fig.1).
+Since 1941, the Chilean Navy Hydrographic and Oceanographic Service (SHOA) has established a sea level network that currently comprises 42 sea level recorders covering a long coast of more than 4000 kilometers in the mainland, as well as in some islands and the Antarctic Continent (see fig.1).
+Most of the sea level stations (40) transmit their data in real time using available satellite systems.
+Only two stations still operate in delayed time, requiring the download of the information during maintenance periods.

-During the year 2014, two new stations have been installed in order to increase the densification of sea level stations along the coast of Chile, particularly in areas where population centers are located and nearby country's main ports.
-In 2010 the original network considered 16 stations with an average distance between them of approximately 300 kilometers.
-Currently the average distance between the 40 stations is roughly 110 kilometers.
+In 2010 the original network considered 16 stations transmitting data through GOES satellite system with an average distance between them of approximately 300 kilometers.
+Currently the average distance between the 42 stations is roughly 110 kilometers.